Entering the European market for dried tropical fruit

 Which countries are you competing with?

 Ecuador has been the leading banana exporter for decades.
 Ecuador is home to the most highly developed banana industry in the world.
-The country also processes bananas into products such as banana puree or banana chips.
+The country also processes bananas into products such as banana puree, flakes, powder and chips.
 In Ecuador, green plantains are generally used for processing into chips, instead of bananas.
 Plantains are similar to bananas, they are locally popular and eaten cooked, steamed or fried.
 In Ecuador, the leading plantain variety used for processing and exporting is Barraganete.
-Both, green plantains and green bananas are cut and processed by frying them in coconut oil to produce banana chips.

 Ecuadorian export companies receive considerable support from the governmental export promotion organisation Pro Ecuador.
 Pro Ecuador has more than 30 sales offices worldwide, helping companies form links with European companies.
 In addition, Pro Ecuador regularly arranges for Ecuadorian companies to participate in the major European trade events.